r-rust/hellorust/README.md

 ## GitHub Actions

+__Update 2023:__ This step is no longer needed because GitHub action runners now have the required Rust targets preinstalled by default.

 To use GitHub actions, you can use the [standard r workflow](https://github.com/r-lib/actions/blob/HEAD/.github/workflows/check-standard.yaml) script in combination with this extra step:

 ```